jgowler/CI-CD-using-Jenkins-and-ArgoCD/Jenkins-files/README.md

 ## Summary

 With this mini project complete my next task will be to set up a Certificate Manager for Kubernetes using ArgoCD.
+As the Jenkins files are stored in the Github repo should I want to Jenkins could be deployed using ArgoCD, for now it is deployed manually.